 According to the Drug Policy Alliance, recent reports show that recreational marijuana drug use among teenagers actually decreased in states where marijuana is approved for medical use.
 Since marijuana is no longer considered to be forbidden or taboo, it doesn’t appeal to young people like it used to (15).

 Additionally, young people may use marijuana less, because the law requires users who purchase it in stores to be 21 years of age and older.
 Some states allow people as young as 18 to buy marijuana if they possess a valid medical marijuana card.

 While young people may still buy marijuana from illegal dealers, legalization efforts have moved sales from the unregulated streets to the legal dispensaries, making illegal sales less profitable and illegal marijuana less available.

 Most of the research linking marijuana to harder drug use comes from the correlation between the two.
 However, as any junior scientist can tell you, correlation does not mean causation.
 When analyzing what acts as a “gateway” to hard drug use, there are a number of factors at play.

 According to the Marijuana Policy Project, more than 107 million Americans have tried marijuana.
 That’s over 40% of the United States’ population born since 1960 (7).
 Compare that with the total of 37 million who have tried cocaine and the four million who have tried heroin (7), and it’s clear that other factors are at play.

 Opponents of marijuana attempt to demonize it by erroneously connecting the relationship between cannabis use and harder drugs.
 Fortunately, the science and medical communities have decades of research that indicate marijuana is not a gateway drug.

 Is marijuana a gateway drug?
 Why or why not?

-No, marijuana is not a gateway drug.
-The science and medical communities agree that other factors, including one’s environment and mental disorders, serve as the gateway to harder drugs.
+The science and medical communities agree that other factors, including one’s environment and mental disorders, appear to serve as the gateway to harder drugs.